SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 ## Bonus

-In order to achieve a better code reuse, it is a good idea to have a base abstract class containing common information - check the classes, what common characteristics do they share that can be grouped in a common base class.
+To achieve code reusability, it is a good idea to have a base abstract class containing common information.
+Check the classes, what common characteristics do they share that can be grouped in a common base class?

 [/task-description]
 [code-io /]